RIP21/styled-components-v3-to-v4-codemod/README.md

 [![npm version](https://badge.fury.io/js/styled-components-v3-to-v4-codemod.svg)](https://badge.fury.io/js/styled-components-v3-to-v4-codemod)

+### This codemod has been adopted by `styled-components`, please use it instead [styled-components-codemods](https://github.com/styled-components/styled-components-codemods)

 Codemod to for `styled-components` to migrate from `v3`to `v4`.

 In version 4 of `styled-components` the `.extends` API will be removed.